saranedhal87/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: user story
-about: 'this template is for creating user stories '
+about: 'this template for creating user stories '
 title: ''
 labels: ''
 assignees: ''